Temperature and Heat Transfer

 You might have noticed that as you walk barefoot on a carpet in a cold house and then step onto the tile floor in another room your feet feel cold.
 This result is intriguing since the carpet and tile floor are both at the same temperature.
 The different sensation you feel is explained by the different rates of heat transfer: the heat loss during the same time interval is greater for skin in contact with the tiles than with the carpet, so the temperature drop is greater on the tiles.

 Some materials conduct thermal energy faster than others.
 In general, good conductors of electricity (metals like copper, aluminum, gold, and silver) are also good heat conductors, whereas insulators of electricity (wood, plastic, and rubber) are poor heat conductors.
 Figure 17.2 shows molecules in two bodies at different temperatures.
 The (average) kinetic energy of a molecule in the hot body is higher than in the colder body.
 If two molecules collide, an energy transfer from the molecule with greater kinetic energy to the molecule with less kinetic energy occurs.
 The cumulative effect from all collisions results in a net flux of heat from the hot body to the colder body.
 The heat flux thus depends on the temperature difference ΔT=Thot-Tcold.
 Therefore, you will get a more severe burn from boiling water than from hot tap water.
 Conversely, if the temperatures are the same, the net heat transfer rate falls to zero, and equilibrium is achieved.
-Owing to the fact that the number of collisions increases with the increasing area, heat conduction depends on the cross-sectional area.
+Since the number of collisions increases with the increasing area, heat conduction depends on the cross-sectional area.
 If you touch a cold wall with your palm, your hand cools faster than if you just touch it with your fingertip.

 Figure 17.2

 A third factor in the mechanism of conduction is the thickness of the material through which heat transfers.
 Figure 17.3 shows a slab of material with different temperatures on either side.
-Suppose that T2 is greater than T1, so that heat is transferred from left to right.
+Suppose that T2 is greater than T1 so that heat is transferred from left to right.
 Heat transfer from the left side to the right side is accomplished by a series of molecular collisions.
 The thicker the material, the more time it takes to transfer the same amount of heat.
-This model explains why thick clothing is warmer than thin clothing in winters, and why Arctic mammals protect themselves with thick blubber.
+This model explains why thick clothing is warmer than thin clothing in winter, and why Arctic mammals protect themselves with thick blubber.

 Figure 17.3

 Lastly, the heat transfer rate depends on the material properties described by the coefficient of thermal conductivity.
-All four factors are included in a simple equation that was deduced from and is confirmed by experiments.
+All four factors are included in a simple equation that was deduced from and confirmed by experiments.
 The rate of conductive heat transfer through a slab of material, such as the one in Figure 17.3, is given by

 \boxed{\frac{Q}{t}=\frac{KA(T_2-T_1)}{d}} Rate of Heat Transfer Through Conduction